-Demande de conseils pour Traverser le Moyen Orient (Turquie-Inde)Posté par paristoparis le 11 février 2012 à 21:05 dans Itinéraires Israël et Territoires palestiniens
+Demande de conseils pour Traverser le Moyen Orient (Turquie-Inde)Posté par paristoparis (19 messages) le 11 février 2012 à 21:05 dans Itinéraires Israël et Territoires palestiniens

 Bonjour, nous sommes un couple de Français qui faisons le tour du monde à pied, en stop, et parfois en bus.
 Nous avons déja fait Paris-Istanbul (+ou-9mois) et la prochaine